pantheon-systems/documentation/style-guide.md

 ## Capitalization

 See below for when to use title or sentence case.
-Never use all caps; use bold if you need to make content prominent.
+Never use all caps.
+If you need to make content prominent, use bold rather than all caps or italics.

-**Title Case**
+####Title Case

 Use title case for all headers, buttons, tab names, and links, and when referring to these elements in technical documentation.
 However, do not use title case for the words button, link, page, tab.
 Only capitalize the name displayed on the element, not the type of element.